BT is one of the few British internet service providers that offer special broadband deals specifically for students.

 As a student, you are probably less likely than most to use your home phone.
 You might be wondering if you can save money on broadband by avoiding paying for line rental.

-The problem is, you need a phone line to have a broadband connection, even if you have superfast fibre optic broadband with high download speeds.
+The problem is, you need a phone line to have a broadband connection, even if you have fast broadband with high download speeds.
 It’s what allows you to get online.

 Fortunately, line rental is included in the cost of BT broadband.
-So you don’t have to worry about paying more for a phone line.
+So you don’t have to worry about paying more for a phone line with BT broadband.

 Does BT have any other student discounts?

 BT offer pretty nice student discounts on their broadband deals.
-You can get good average download speeds for a decent price, plus unlimited downloads.
+You can get good average download speeds for a decent price, with no data limits.
 However, this isn’t the only student broadband deal BT offers.

 You can also get 30GB of mobile data for £15 per month as a student with BT Mobile.
 This is a SIM-only contract, so you’ll need to have a phone already to take advantage of it.

 Unfortunately, there aren’t any student discounts available for products such as BT TV and BT Sport.

-For students, BT broadband deals are some of the best available when compared to other broadband providers.
-They offer good service, superfast fibre optic speeds, and unlimited downloads, all for not much money.
+BT Broadband offer some of the best student internet plans when compared to other broadband providers.
+They offer good service, superfast fibre optic speeds, and no data limits, all for not much money.
+They are one of the only ISP with specific student broadband deals at the moment, and they offer these deals on fibre broadband as well, which is great.

-The only downside really is the high set-up cost on some of the cheaper broadband plans, however we can understand why BT has done this.
-They need to send you their BT Hub Wi Fi router, and with a short contract length, they need a way to cover the cost.
+The only downside really is the high set-up fee on some of the cheaper broadband plans, however we can understand why BT has done this.
+They need to send you their BT Smart Hub Wi Fi router, and with a short contract length, they need a way to cover the cost if you don’t sign up for a fast broadband deal.

-What are your thoughts on BT student broadband?
+What are your thoughts on BT broadband and their student deals?
 Drop us a comment below.

 About the author